sustainablesardinia/technical-documents/en/README-template.md

 #### Environment resources

-_Please give an estimate of the impact of your project in terms of emissions._
+_Please give an estimate of the impact of your solution in terms of emissions._

-### How is the project going to be tested?
+### How is the solution going to be tested?

 _Provide as many details as possible._